Helping Members Navigate the Regulatory Rapids

 Upcoming Policy & Regulatory Activities

-- Outside/In - DCMS is developing plans for deploying £5bn of funding to support rural gigabit network deployment.
-Openreach are developing their ‘asks’.
+- Project Gigabit - DCMS is deploying £5bn of funding to support rural gigabit network deployment.
 We need to ensure that the needs of the independent sector are fully taken into account as the process unfolds.

-- Ofcom Consultations – Ofcom has a full work programme for 2020/21 including encouraging investment in fibre networks – including regulatory segmentation of geographic markets, Gainer Provider Led Switching, delivering universal broadband, improving rural mobile coverage, spectrum sharing, facilitating the launch of new 5G services.
+- Ofcom Consultations – Ofcom has a full work programme for the year ahead, with multiple initiatives and consultations.
 Many of these will have a direct impact on the businesses and opportunities of INCA members.

-- Switching & Wholesale – We are constituting a group specifically to consider the issues around GPL switching (subject to Ofcom consultation) and wholesale aggregation.
+- Switching & Wholesale – We have an established working group addressing the issues around Gaining Provider Led (GPL) switching and wholesale aggregation.